-That’s where Enterprise DNS comes in.
-Enterprise DNS restores the foundation with a centralized controller that ensures all DNS data is correct.
-Enterprise DNS uses a single representation of authoritative data, organized in the way the business needs it, accessible when they need it.
+That’s where Adaptive DNS comes in.
+Adaptive DNS restores the foundation with a centralized controller that ensures all DNS data is correct.
+Adaptive DNS uses a single representation of authoritative data, organized in the way the business needs it, accessible when they need it.

 Adaptive DNS is fully automated, with the right kind of APIs that can be accessed rapidly by the business.
 This automation abstracts away the underlying DNS technology, leaving business users to consume the service as needed to pursue critical business initiatives, like cloud migration, security or IoT.